Knot: Physical theory of friction knots

 A simple mathematical theory of hitches has been proposed by Bayman and extended by Maddocks and Keller.
 It makes predictions that are approximately correct when tested empirically.
 No similarly successful theory has been developed for knots in general.

 Knot tying

 Knot tying consists of the techniques and skills employed in tying a knot in rope, nylon webbing, or other articles.
 The proper tying of a knot can be the difference between an attractive knot and a messy one, and occasionally life and death.
-It is important to understand the often subtle differences between what works, and what doesn't.
-For example, many knots "spill" or pull through, particularly if they are not "backed up," usually with a single or double overhand knot to make sure the end of the rope doesn't make its way through the main knot, causing all strength to be lost.
+It is important to understand the often subtle differences between what works, and what does not.
+For example, many knots "spill" or pull through, particularly if they are not "backed up," usually with a single or double overhand knot to make sure the end of the rope does not make its way through the main knot, causing all strength to be lost.